-6.3.1 Deep Security Relay Location
+6.3.1 Deep Security Relay location

 At least one Deep Security Relay is required in every Deep Security environment.
-You can deploy Deep Security Relay in the same node as Deep Security Manager when you place the Deep Security Agent package in the same folder as Deep Security Manager installer.
+You can deploy Deep Security Relay in the same node as Deep Security Manager when you place the Deep Security Agent package in the same folder as the Deep Security Manager installer.

-It's recommended to set up additional relays for redundancy.
-You can enable the relay feature on Deep Security Agent at any time, but once it's enabled the relay cannot be disabled.
-If you want to disable the relay feature, you must re-install Deep Security Agent.
+It is recommended to set up additional relays for redundancy.
+You can enable the relay feature on Deep Security Agent at any time, but once it is enabled, it populates the relay repository with files it downloads from the manager and updates it downloads from the internet.
+You can disable relay in Deep Security 20, but you need to delete the repository folder manually.

-6.3.2 Relay Groups
+6.3.2 Relay groups

 Each relay belongs to a relay group.
 Deep Security Agents and Deep Security Appliances are assigned to relay groups, not individual relays.
-By default, Deep Security Manager has only the "Default Relay Group", and all relays belong to this group.
-You can create multiple relay groups that can be arranged in a hierarchy, so a single top level group gets its updates from the Trend Micro Update Server and then passes them down through a hierarchy of sub-groups.
+By default, Deep Security Manager has only the Default Relay Group and all relays belong to this group.
+You can create multiple relay groups that can be arranged in a hierarchy, so a single top-level group gets its updates from the Trend Micro Update Server and then passes them down through a hierarchy of subgroups.

-To add a new relay group, go to Administration >Updates > Relay Groups.
+To add a new relay group, go to Administration > Updates > Relay Groups.

-NAME UPDATE SOURCE PROXY DESCRIPTION Satellite office A Parent-Relay OfficeA-Proxy Relay group for Satellite office A Parent-Relay Primary Security Update Source Default Relay group for Head office Default Relay Group Primary Security Update Source Default New Relays get assigned to this Group
+Relay Groups New...
+Delete...
+Properties...
+NAME UPDATE SOURCE PROXY DESCRIPTION Satellite office A Parent-Relay OfficeA-Proxy Relay group for Satelite office A Parent-Relay Primary Security Update Source Default Relay group for Head office Default Relay Group Primary Security Update Source Default New Relays get assigned to this Group

-Figure 31: Relay Groups
+Figure 32: Relay Groups

-6.4 NSX
+6.4 NSX-V

-6.4.1 NSX Firewall
+6.4.1 NSX firewall

 The NSX firewall rules can be created to filter out unwanted traffic before they are redirected to Deep Security Virtual Appliance for firewall and IPS inspection.
-The Deep Security Virtual Appliance provides the firewalling capability in a different layer within NSX infrastructure, based on the following general design considerations:
+Deep Security Virtual Appliance provides the firewalling capability in a different layer within NSX infrastructure, based on the following general design considerations: